AritzElge/ATOP/README.md

 ## Purpose & Scope

-This repository represents **Version 2 (v2)** of the control system developed during my Bachelor's Thesis in Aerospace Engineering.
+This repository represents **Version 2 (v2)** of the control system developed during my Bachelor's Degree Final Project in Industrial and Automatic Electronic Engineering.

 *   **v1 (Thesis Project):** A monolithic, baremetal firmware developed for Arduino, focused on validating core flight algorithms.
 You can review the original work [here](https://addi.ehu.es/handle/10810/53462).
 *   **v2 (Current Library):** This C library, designed for education and flexibility, decouples the core logic from specific hardware via a robust HAL.